hartenfels/Semserv/README.md

 You'll need the following:

-* Scala and SBT
+* Scala

+* Gradle

 * Java JDK 8, shouldn't matter if it's Oracle or OpenJDK

 On a Unix-like system, just run `make` and everything will be compiled for you.
 The server will be ran automatically.

-Otherwise, you need to execute `sbt run` manually.
-To bundle everything into a single JAR file, run `sbt one-jar` and run `target/scala-2.11/semserv_2.11-0.1.0-one-jar.jar` as if it were a regular Java program.
+Otherwise, you need to execute `gradle run` manually.
+To bundle everything into a single JAR file, run `gradle jar` and run `java -jar semserv.jar` as if it were a regular Java program.

 # LICENSE